mvs-develop/dev.bitshares.works/docs/bts_guide/migration/blockchain-transition.rst

 * **Account Names**:

-  Under BitShares 2.0, accounts are transferable and have different prices based upon the "quality" of the account name.
+  Under DNA 2.0, accounts are transferable and have different prices based upon the "quality" of the account name.
 Any "premium" names registered on or after 2015-06-08 (US Eastern time) will be given the prefix “bts-“ or similar after the migration.
-All account names registered on or after 2015-06-18 (US Eastern time) will be prefixed with "bts-" unless they were registered using the BitShares Faucet.
+All account names registered on or after 2015-06-18 (US Eastern time) will be prefixed with "bts-" unless they were registered using the DNA Faucet.

   * **Premium Name**:  No numbers and has vowles
   * **Cheap Name**:    Has numbers or no vowels